dhutapratama/docs/errors.md

 <a name="introduction"></a>
 ## Introduction

-When you start a new Laravel project, error and exception handling is already configured for you.
+When you start a new Lets project, error and exception handling is already configured for you.
 The `App\Exceptions\Handler` class is where all exceptions thrown by your application are logged and then rendered to the user.
 We'll dive deeper into this class throughout this documentation.

 <a name="configuration"></a>
 ## Configuration